zeek/zeek/frameworks/logging.rst

 --------

-The log rotation interval is globally controllable for all filters by redefining the :bro:id:`Log::default_rotation_interval` option (note that when using BroControl, this option is set automatically via the BroControl configuration).
+The log rotation interval is globally controllable for all filters by redefining the :zeek:id:`Log::default_rotation_interval` option (note that when using BroControl, this option is set automatically via the BroControl configuration).

-Or specifically for certain :bro:type:`Log::Filter` instances by setting their ``interv`` field.
-Here's an example of changing just the :bro:enum:`Conn::LOG` stream's default filter rotation.
+Or specifically for certain :zeek:type:`Log::Filter` instances by setting their ``interv`` field.
+Here's an example of changing just the :zeek:enum:`Conn::LOG` stream's default filter rotation.

 .. sourcecode:: bro